Vice Chair Reports

 Dr. Shun Wong, Vice Chair, Clinical Affairs

-Lastly, we offer congratulations to Dr. Alex Sun and Dr. Thomas Purdie for their successful academic promotion to the rank of Associate Professor effective July 1, 2016.
+Last but not the least, we offer congratulations to Dr. Arjun Saghal for his academic promotion to the rank of Professor, and Dr. Catherine Coolens for her promotion to Associate Professor; both were effective July 1, 2017.

 Image Credit: UHN PhotoGraphics